Comprehensive Cardiac Arrhythmias Panel

 About Cardiac Arrhythmias

-Genetic studies have identified the specific genetic abnormalities that underpin these diseases, most arrhythmia syndromes are inherited in an autosomal dominant manner, such that first-degree family members have a 50% chance of inheriting the disease.
-Identification of the mutation allows for predictive genetic testing in other living family members.
+Arrhythmia is described as any cardiac rhythm other than the normal sinus rhythm.
+Genetic studies have identified numerous genetic abnormalities that underpin cardiac rhythm disorders.
+Most arrhythmia syndromes are inherited in an autosomal dominant manner, such that first-degree family members have a 50% chance of inheriting the disorder.
+Identification of the causative variant in an affected individual allows for predictive genetic testing to be offered to other at risk family members.

 Gene Panel Workflow